ECEStuff/OSR_EnchantSimulation/README.md

 How to use:
 - Load the simulator.
 The simulator (EnchantSimulation.exe) can be found in OSR_EnchantSimulation/EnchantSimulation/bin/Release
-  - The project can be loaded in Visual Studio as a Windows Forms Application.
+  - The project can alternatively be loaded in Visual Studio as a Windows Forms Application.
 Load the .sln file.
 - Choose your strategy.
 There are several preset ones that can't be edited and a custom one that can be edited to your preferences.
 - Fill in the necessary costs of each crafting ingredient (enchant card, special enchant card, booster card, etc.).
 Units must be consistent.
 - Each level represents the enchant level.
 For Legend items, level 1 refers to the 1st version (S-I for Legend Armor, "Dark" for Legend Weapons).